altmp/altv-docs/articles/configs/server.md

 # Obfuscate resource names
 hashClientResourceName = true

 # Configure GTA game pool sizes to extend them.
-These game pools define the limits of certain aspects in the game, extending them can and will cause stability + performance issues.
+These game pools define the limits of certain aspects in the game, extending them can and will cause stability and performance issues.
 Please test changes carefully.
 # See this article for a complete list of game pools: https://docs.altv.mp/gta/articles/tutorials/overwrite_gameconfig.html
 [pools]
 "DrawableStore" = 240420 # Example of raised DrawableStore pool